JesseJFlores/sportsapp/readme.md

 _Scenario 1:_ Kyle has just finished playing a game and would like to check his own stats so he signs into the app under his **PLAYER ACCOUNT** and selects **STATS**.
 He then selects **PLAYER** and finds his name amongst a list of all the players.
 He can view his own stats or the other players stats as well.

 _Scenario 2:_ Kyle wants to know who the starters for the upcoming game will be.
 He signs into the app under his **PLAYER ACCOUNT** and selects **SCHEDULE**.
 He finds the date for the next game and selects it.
 This takes him to the **LINE UP** where he can view the starters for each position.

+# USE CASES

+## Persona 1: Coach McDonald

+_Scenario 1:_ The coach wants to view the individual player statistics after a game so he can make notes to the players about their performance.
+He logs in to his **ADMIN ACCOUNT** and selects **STATS** and is now presented with the option to select team or player.
+He selects **TEAM**.
+He is then shown a list of all the players and is able to select the one he wants to view.
+He clicks the name of one of the players and can then see the individual statistics for that player.

+_Scenario 3:_ The coach would like to select the starting players for the next game so he signs into his **ADMIN ACCOUNT** and selects **SCHEDULE**.
+He is shown a calendar and he is able to click on a date.
+He finds the date for the upcoming game and clicks.
+Since he is an Admin he is presented with the option to create a Line Up.
+He clicks **LINE UP**.
+He is then able to post the starters for each position along with the batting line up.
+Once he fills in all the info he presses **CREATE**.

+## Persona 2: Team Manager/Parent- Mrs. Warren

+_Scenario 1:_ It's during a game and Mrs. Warren is keeping stats for each player in real time.
+She signs into her **ADMIN ACCOUNT** and selects **STATS**.
+As each player either gets a base hit, scores a run, gets an RBI, or makes an out, she marks it down under that individual players name.
+To do this she selects the players name from the list that is shown when she clicks on **STATS**.
+After clicking an individuals name she is shown each possible stat with an input box next to it (in the form of a list).
+Here she will enter the number equal to however many times the player has done each one.

+_Scenario 2:_